StecLukasz/testGitHub/README.md

 **GitHub Service API**

-**Opis**

-GitHub Service API to aplikacja Spring Boot, która umożliwia użytkownikom pobieranie informacji o nie-forkowanych repozytoriach z GitHuba dla danego użytkownika.
-Aplikacja korzysta z GitHub REST API do pobierania danych.
+**Description**

+The GitHub Service API is a Spring Boot application that allows users to retrieve information about non-forked repositories from GitHub for a given user.
+The application uses the GitHub REST API to fetch data.

 **Tech Stack**